 ✅ 2.4 GHz | ❌ | ❌ | ✅ Micro USB |

 Blink’s corresponding app is a breeze to use.
-Compared to similar apps like Ring and Wyze, Blink can be described as streamlined.
+Compared to more feature-rich apps like Ring and Wyze, Blink can be described as streamlined.

-Sure, it is lacking in features, even compared with other budget-friendly security solutions.
-But the simplicity will make it a great choice for complete newcomers to home security.
+Sure, it is lacking in features, but the simplicity will make it a great choice for complete newcomers to home security.

 Like other security apps, a named ‘system’ is created which houses all connected devices.
 Multiple systems can be created, which can be switched between at the top of the home screen.